tjcsl/ion/docs/developing/oauth.rst

 With the Django OAuth Toolkit, Ion supports accessing API and other resources via OAuth2.
 This allows for applications to be written using the Ion API without the need to prompt for user credentials from within the application.
 Instead, access tokens are used to gain access to Ion API resources.

+**Note**: All of the examples on the page are targeted towards web applications.
+They will not work for the purposes of, for example, allowing a program running on your computer to access the Ion API.

 Register an application
 =======================